Xilinx/imagebuilder/README.md

 -o specifies the output disk image file name\
 -a specifies whether the disk image size is to be aligned to the nearest power of two\
--t specifies the u-boot command to load the binaries. "tftp", "sd" and "scsi" are shorthands for "tftpb", "load mmc 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.
+-t specifies the u-boot command to load the binaries. "tftp", "sd", "usb" and "scsi" are shorthands for "tftpb", "load mmc 0:1", "fatload usb 0:1" and "load scsi 0:1", but actually any arbitrary command can be used, for instance -t "fatload" is valid.

 disk_image also generates on the fly a xl config file for each domU and